Browse Articles

 Intermediate

-In this article, I am going to expose the various ways for handling multiple buttons on the same form.
-Suppose you have a user signup form like as below:
+Let's see the various ways of handling multiple buttons on the same form.
+Suppose you have a user signup form like them as below:

-In the above fig. we have Save, Submit & Cancel buttons.
-Suppose on Save button click you are saving data in the tempUser table & on Submit button you are saving data in RegUser table and more over on Cancel button click you are returning to home page.
-For handling all of the above buttons click we have the three methods as mention below:
+In the above figure. we have Save, Submit & Cancel buttons.
+Suppose on the Save button click you are saving data in the tempUser table & on the Submit button you are saving data in the RegUser table and more over on the Cancel button click you are returning to the home page.
+For handling all of the above buttons click we have the three methods as mentioned below:

 Method 1 - Submit the form for each button

-In this way each submit button will post the form to server but provides the different values - Save, Submit and NULL respectively for the commands.
-On the basis of command name we can implement our own logic in the controller's action method.
+In this way each submit button will post the form to the server but provide different values - Save, Submit, and NULL respectively for the commands.
+Based on the command name, we can implement our logic in the controller's action method.

 @using (Html.BeginForm("MultipleCommand", "Home", FormMethod.Post, new { id = "submitForm" }))